eclipse/xtext/Builds.md

 ## The Release Process

+The `master` branch on each repository is the development stream for the next major or minor release.
+There are also one or more development streams for service releases, which are named `maintenance_«minorversion»`, where `«minorversion»` is the version number without the third segment.

+When major or minor releases are done, there should be a time period of at least one week when only important fixes are added to the code base to be released.
+This is achieved by creating the maintenance branch for that release and committing the fixes directly to that branch.
+The maintenance branch is merged back into master just before the actual release is done so the fixes are available there, too.
+After the release is done, the service release version is increased on the maintenance branch.
+Furthermore, a "pseudo-merge" to `master` should be made afterwards so the following bug fixes can be merged later on without including the version change.
+The necessary git command line flag for this kind of merging is `-s ours`.

 ### Preparing Milestones and Releases

 Branch names should be `milestone_«version»` for milestones, and `release_«version»` for releases.
 Tag names should be `v«version»`.
 When updating branch names for upstream dependencies, care must be taken to select the correct versions for additional libraries that are included in the Xtext build infrastructure (LSP4J).